lim-hu/ost_web/README.md

 If you want track your skills and attributes in oblivion, please check this application.
 It uses PostgreSQL database.

+#### A little bit comment: Actually the using of database is don't needed (unneccecary).
+I used it only for practice my "Flask skill".

 ## Install Postgres on your computer;
 ## Install the following libraries:
 * pip install flask